braindoorg/s3-glue-redshift-guide/README.md

 ## Glue

-Glue is an ETL service whos main components are crawlers and jobs.
+Glue is an ETL service whose main components are crawlers and jobs.
 Crawlers scan data stores and determine the schema of the data.
 Glue Jobs extract and transform data from data stores (using crawl-determined metadata and custom scripts) and then load that transformed data into a target data store.

 Setup Instructions: